keno1se/cenoApps/_posts/2021-05-04-allbebops.md

 | dorian         | W H H H W W H W  |  C D Eb **E** F G A Bb  |

-Bebop scale is created by adding a chromatic passing note and thus forming the eight note scale.
+Bebop scale is created by {% include pullquote.html quote="adding a chromatic passing note" %} and thus forming the eight note scale.
 In the table above the added notes are highlighted as bold.

 ---------------------------------------